VITAMIN E CREAM COSMETIC INFORMATION

 22896

-While the majority of chemicals in beauty products present hardly any or absolutely no risk, several have been linked with considerable health problems, including cancer, and neurological harm.
-Chemicals in cosmetics enter your body through inhalation, the skin, and ingestion, and pose similar dangers as food chemicals, per this site.
+Although many chemicals in cosmetic products present hardly any or zero risk, several are linked to serious medical problems, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics get into the body through inhalation, ingestion, and the skin, and lead to similar risks as food chemicals, per this site.

-Contaminants and chemicals linked to cancer are found in water, food, and several other common items.
-Still, no group of consumer items is susceptible to less government direction than cosmetics, including Vitamin E Cream.
-While many of the chemicals and contaminants in cosmetics likely pose little risk, exposure to a few has been linked to worrying health disorders, such as cancer.
+Chemicals and contaminants linked to cancer are found in food and several other ordinary goods.
+Still, no kind of consumer goods is accountable to less government inspection than cosmetics, including Vitamin E Cream.
+Although many of the chemicals and contaminants in cosmetics and personal care products very likely present little risk, subjection to some has been linked to worrying health problems, such as cancer.